elytre/elytre/README.md

 .HomePage .ProductList .Product {
   /* How a product appears when in a list on home page */ }

+.ProductPage .Product {
+  /* How a product is displayed when on a single product page */ }

 .Error404Page .Error404Page-title {